ABOUT

 Financial Support for Ph.D. students

-In order to create an environment in which outstanding doctoral students can independently devote themselves to creative and interdisciplinary research, the program provides 200,000 yen per month (2.4 million yen per year) for living expenses and up to 500,000 yen per year for research expenses.
+In order to create an environment in which outstanding doctoral students can independently devote themselves to creative and interdisciplinary research, the program provides 200,000 yen per month (Includes 20,000 yen as a support for improving language skills) for living expenses. and up to 500,000 yen per year for research expenses.
+In addition, we will provide a research expenses of 350,000 yen per year and a 50% tuition exemption.
+Also, we plan to allocate new research expenses to students who apply for and are selected for the Integrated Research Project (elective course).

-We develop outstanding human resources with first-class international competence who can continuously build and develop their own comprehensive knowledge, confront important and complex problems, and create new “knowledge” and “value” through creative solutions.
+We aim to develop outstanding “human resources” with world-class capabilities who can continually build and develop their own comprehensive knowledge, confront important and complex problems, seek creative solutions, and generate new “knowledge” and “value.”

 Management Organization